 - Unspecified headaches.

-A physical therapist will perform a clinical examination to diagnose the type of headache and develop an effective treatment plan.
+A physical therapist will perform a full examination to diagnose the type of headache.
+Based on their findings, they will develop the most effective treatment plan.

 Physical therapy has been proven to: